eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ## 3. Expectations from the Digital Credentials API

-In this section expectations from the Digital Credentials API when used in the context of ARF.
+This section presents the functionality expected from the Digital Credentials API so it can be used in the context of ARF

 ### 3.1 Expected functionality